ResearchComputing/Documentation/docs/compute/passwordless.md

 _Note: you must be logged in to [campus VPN](https://oit.colorado.edu/services/network-internet-services/vpn) to do a passwordless data transfer to CURC_

-### generate an ssh keypair on your local laptop/desktop
+### Generate an ssh keypair on your local laptop/desktop

 You only need to perform this step once.
 From a local terminal run: